 #14 John’s Lane Church

-Although lesser-known than St. Patrick’s and Christ Church Cathedral, we think the John’s Lane Church is one of the Dublin hidden gems, which is why we include it in our free Dublin walking tour.
+Although lesser-known than St. Patrick’s and Christ Church Cathedral, we feel John’s Lane Church is a Dublin hidden gem!

-The church was built on the previous site of St. John’s Hospital between 1862 and 1895.
-The French Gothic steeple reaches over 200 feet and is the tallest in Dublin – however, it is the colorful interior that is most striking.
-John’s Lane Church is one of the churches you can enter in Dublin for free.
+It was built on the previous site of St. John’s Hospital between 1862 and 1895.
+The French Gothic steeple reaches over 200 feet and is the tallest in Dublin.

 #15 The Brazen Head

-Claiming to be Ireland’s oldest pub, The Brazen Head is said to have origins dating back to the year 1198.
+Claiming to be Ireland’s oldest pub, The Brazen Head is said to have origins dating back to 1198.
 The classic Irish pub features quaint rooms, three bars and live music.

-Use this link to a Interactive Downtown Dublin Map to help route your way to the sights and attractions listed on our Self-Guided Dublin Walking Tour.
+Use this map to route yourself in real time to the sights listed on our Self-Guided Dublin Walking Tour.

 More Tours and Guided Walks in Dublin

 Our above outlined free tour of Dublin is a great way to see the city.
-In fact, we think it is the Best Free Walking Tour Dublin that allows visitors to see the city at their own pace.
+In fact, we believe it is the Best Free Walking Tour Dublin because allows visitors to see the city at their own pace.

-However, visitors who want to learn more about the history of Dublin and meet fellow travelers may want to consider joining a Dublin tour guide for their walk.
+However, those who want to learn more about Dublin and meet fellow travelers may want to consider joining a Dublin tour guide for their walk.

 Dublin Historical Walking Tour

-The history of Dublin is fascinating.
-Join one of the easy 2-hour walking tours of Dublin that focuses on that vibrant history.
-Led by a local guide, participants are guided through the city while listening to the interesting facts and information that shaped Dublin.
+Join an easy 2-hour walking tour of Dublin that focuses on that vibrant history.
+Led by a local guide, participants are taken through the city while listening to interesting facts and information that shaped Dublin.
 Get the details!

 Dublin Pub Crawl